d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Using Region in the Emacs manual] <info:emacs#Using Region>

-Definitions and references
+Definitions and References
 ──────────────────────────

   `sweeprolog-mode' integrates with the Emacs `xref' API to facilitate quick access to predicate definitions and references in Prolog code buffers.
-This enables the many commands that the `xref' interface provides, like `M-.' for jumping to the definition of the predicate at point.
-Refer to [Find Identifiers in the Emacs manual] for an overview of the available commands.
+This enables the many commands that the `xref' interface provides, like `M-.' (`xref-find-definitions') for jumping to the definition of the predicate at point.
+Refer to [Find Identifiers] in the Emacs manual for an overview of the available commands.

   `sweeprolog-mode' also integrates with Emacs’s `imenu', which provides a simple facility for looking up and jumping to definitions in the current buffer.
 To jump to a definition in the current buffer, type `M-x imenu' (bound by default to `M-g i' in Emacs version 29).
-For information about customizing `imenu', see [Imenu in the Emacs manual].
+For information about customizing `imenu', see [Imenu] in the Emacs manual.

-  The command `M-x sweeprolog-xref-project-source-files' can be used to update `sweep'’s cross reference data for all Prolog source files in the current project, as determined by the function `project-current' (see [Projects in the Emacs manual]).
+  The command `M-x sweeprolog-xref-project-source-files' can be used to update Sweep’s cross reference data for all Prolog source files in the current project, as determined by the function `project-current' (see [Projects] in the Emacs manual).
 When searching for references to Prolog predicates with `M-?' (`xref-find-references'), this command is invoked implicitly to ensure up to date references are found throughout the current project.

-[Find Identifiers in the Emacs manual] <info:emacs#Find Identifiers>
+[Find Identifiers] <info:emacs#Find Identifiers>

-[Imenu in the Emacs manual] <info:emacs#Imenu>

-[Projects in the Emacs manual] <info:emacs#Projects>
+[Imenu] <info:emacs#Imenu>

+[Projects] <info:emacs#Projects>

-Predicate definition boundaries
+Predicate Definition Boundaries
 ───────────────────────────────

+  The following commands act on entire Prolog predicate definitions as a single unit:

+  Key: M-n (sweeprolog-forward-predicate)
+        Move forward from point to the next predicate definition in the current buffer.
+  Key: M-p (sweeprolog-backward-predicate)
+        Move backward from point to the previous predicate definition.
+  Key: M-h (sweeprolog-mark-predicate)
+        Select the current predicate as the active region, put point at the its beginning, and the mark at the end.

   In `sweeprolog-mode', the commands `M-n' (`sweeprolog-forward-predicate') and `M-p'